getoutreach/stencil/docs/content/en/reference/native-extensions.md

 A native extension can be ran locally using the `replacements` key in an application's manifest (`service.yaml`), which is described in the [module documentation]({{< relref "template-module#testing-a-module-used-in-a-stencil-application" >}}).
 However, when doing this the native extension must write it's binary to `bin/plugin`.

+## Debugging a Native Extension
+The [go-plugin](https://github.com/hashicorp/go-plugin) library does not surface error to stencil.
+You could just get general error message of `failed to create connection to extension: Unrecognized remote plugin message`.
+In this case, run the native extension binary directly to find out the error in the plugin.

 ## How Native Extensions Work

 Native extensions are implemented using the [go-plugin](https://github.com/hashicorp/go-plugin) using the [`net/rpc`](https://pkg.go.dev/net/rpc) transport layer. go-plugin, in simple terms, implements this by executing a plugin and negotiating with it to create a unix socket to communicate over with the native extension.